Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Introduction

 Our work is motivated by applications to PDE-constrained optimization under uncertainty, where a nonlinear PDE constraint can lead to an objective function that is nonconvex with respect to the Hilbert-valued variable.
 To handle the (potentially infinite-dimensional) expectation, algorithmic approaches for solving such problems involve either some discretization of the stochastic space or an ensemble-based approach with sampling or carefully chosen quadrature points.
 Stochastic discretization includes polynomial chaos and the stochastic Galerkin method; cf.~\cite{Keshavarzzadeh2017,Kunoth2016,Lee2013,Rosseel2012}.
 For ensemble-based methods, the simplest method is sample average approximation (SAA), where the original problem is replaced by a proxy problem with a fixed set of samples, which can then be solved using a deterministic solver.
 A number of standard improvements to Monte Carlo sampling have been applied to optimal control problems in, e.g.,~\cite{Ali2017,VanBarel2017}.
 Another ensemble-based approach is the stochastic collocation method, which has been used in optimal control problems in e.g.~\cite{Rosseel2012,Tiesler2012}.
 Sparse-tensor discretization has been used for optimal control problems in, for instance, \cite{Kouri2013,Kouri2014a}.

 The approach we use is an ensemble-based approach called stochastic approximation, which is fundamentally different in the sense that sampling takes place dynamically as part of the optimization procedure, leading to an algorithm with low complexity and computational effort when compared to other approaches.
 Stochastic approximation originated in a groundbreaking paper by \cite{Robbins1951}, where an iterative method to find the root of an unknown function using noisy estimates was proposed.
 The authors of \cite{Kiefer1952} used this idea to solve a regression problem using finite differences subject to noise.
-Basic versions of these algorithms rely on positive step sizes $t_n$ of the form $\sum_{n=1}^\infty t_n = \infty$ and $\sum_{n=1}^\infty t_n ^2 < \infty$.
+Algorithms of this kind, with bias in addition to stochastic noise, are sometimes called stochastic quasi-gradient methods; see, e.g., \cite{Ermoliev1969,Uryasev1992}.Basic versions of these algorithms rely on positive step sizes $t_n$ of the form $\sum_{n=1}^\infty t_n = \infty$ and $\sum_{n=1}^\infty t_n ^2 < \infty$.
 The (almost sure) asymptotic convergence of stochastic approximation algorithms for convex problems is classical in finite dimensions; we refer to the texts by \cite{Duflo2013,Kushner1978}.

 There have been a number of contributions with proofs of convergence of the stochastic gradient method for unconstrained nonconvex problems; see \cite{Bottou1998,Bottou2018,Shapiro1996,Wardi1989}.
 Fewer results exist for constrained and/or nonsmooth nonconvex problems.
 A randomized stochastic algorithm was proposed by \cite{Ghadimi2016}; this scheme involves running a stochastic approximation process and randomly choosing an iterate from the generated sequence.
 There have been some contributions involving constant step sizes with increasing sampling; see \cite{Lei2018,Reddi2016a}.
 Convergence of projection-type methods for nonconvex problems was shown in \cite{Kushner2003} and for prox-type methods by \cite{Davis2018}.